Joy in Jesus, Physician of Repenting Sinners

 In The Testament, novelist John Grisham describes one man’s surrender to Christ.
 Nate O’Reilly is a high-powered corporate litigator who wrestles with alcoholism and drug abuse.
 He went through four detox programs, crashing harder every time.
 Nate is a workaholic whose bad habits ruined two marriages and he had children with each wife.
 His employer sends him on assignment to Brazil’s tropical wetlands and Nate contracts dengue fever, an acute viral infection caused by mosquito bites.
 The disease is called “break-bone” fever, because severe joint and muscle pain make it feel like your bones are cracking.
 It causes high fever, gnawing pain, shaking chills, vomiting, and extreme exhaustion.

 When Nate hits bottom, he surrenders to Jesus.
-The Living Lord makes him a new person from inside out.
-Nate goes to a church and has real dealings with Christ for the first time in his life.
+Christ the Living Lord makes him a new person from inside out.
+Nate goes to a church and has real dealings with God for the first time in his life.
 With both hands, he grabs the chair in front of him and confesses his long catalog of sins.
-He admits them all to God–every weakness, flaw, and evil that plagues him.
+He admits them all to the Lord, every weakness, flaw, and evil that plagues him.
 Nate holds nothing back, admitting how he failed God and other people.
 Nate confesses enough burdens to crush three people and when he finally finishes, he whispers, “Lord Jesus, I am sorry.
 Please, help me.”

 Jesus Still Heals and Transforms

 Notice, Christ comes to save, cleanse, and salvage imperfect people who need what Jesus alone can provide.
-And His church is not a hotel or club or museum for saints, but a hospital for believing sinners.
+And His church is not a hotel or club or museum for saints, but a hospital for sinners who turn back to Him.

 Actor Jim Carrey said that everybody should get rich and famous, doing everything they ever dreamed of, so they can see that outward success is not the answer.
 Levi had everything money could buy, like Jim Carrey and Nate O’Reilly.
 But Levi was spiritually lost and empty until Jesus rescued him.
 Christ says that sick people need a medical doctor and an emergency rooms for their spiritual ailments.
 Admitting our need to Christ is our first step toward spiritual healing.
 Are you ready to do that?